iturdikulov/notes/qmk.md

 ---
-title: QMK Firmware
 date: 2023-01-28
 draft: false
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# QMK Firmware

 > The goal of the QMK software project is to develop a completely customizable,
 > powerful, and enjoyable firmware experience for any project - keyboard or